 Ingredients: cabbage, bacon, red bell pepper, green bell pepper, yellow onion, garlic, red pepper flakes, salt, onion powder, garlic powder, black pepper.

-With all the colours of the bell peppers in this really attractive Paleo side, you have a perfect dish to serve to family and friends, or to take to a barbecue as it goes really well with grilled chicken.
-This is cooked in one pot, using the fat from the bacon to cook the cabbage and other veggies, so the delicious flavour is spread right through the dish, and you get a slight heat from the chili flakes.
+With all the colors of the bell peppers in this really attractive Paleo side, you have a perfect dish to serve to family and friends, or to take to a barbecue as it goes really well with grilled chicken.
+This is cooked in one pot, using the fat from the bacon to cook the cabbage and other veggies, so the delicious flavor is spread right through the dish, and you get a slight heat from the chili flakes.

 – The View from Great Island